zjb1001/Prompt_design/design/simulate_mac.md

 # Simulating MAC (Media Access Control) Hardware-Level Work Theory

 ## Introduction
 This document outlines the process of simulating the Media Access Control (MAC) layer at the hardware level.
 The simulation aims to provide a comprehensive understanding of how MAC operates in real network devices, including its interaction with various physical layer interfaces and upper layer protocols.
-Additionally, we introduce a visualization module to monitor bit streams and timelines, enhancing the observability of the simulation.

 ## Hardware Components
 To accurately simulate the MAC layer's hardware-level operation, we need to include the following components: